Benchmark Index in Mutual Funds

 Here are the key advantages of using a benchmark index:

-• Performance Evaluation: Comparing a mutual fund’s return directly with the benchmark index can help in assessing its performance.
+- Performance Evaluation: Comparing a mutual fund’s return directly with the benchmark index can help in assessing its performance.

-• Fund-to-Fund Comparison: You can compare different funds within the same category by utilizing benchmarks.
+- Fund-to-Fund Comparison: You can compare different funds within the same category by utilizing benchmarks.
 For instance, if Fund 1 outperformed the benchmark by 5% and Fund 2 by 7%, making investment decisions may become straightforward.

-• Assessing New Funds: Evaluate the potential performance of a newly launched fund using a benchmark.
+- Assessing New Funds: Evaluate the potential performance of a newly launched fund using a benchmark.
 Since these funds lack a track record, the chosen benchmark may provide an indication of expected returns.

 Examples of Benchmarks

-Before we go through the different benchmarks available, let’s understand a few other concepts such as - market capitalization, large cap, mid cap and small cap companies.
+Before we go through the different benchmarks available, let’s understand a few other concepts like - market capitalization, large cap, mid cap and small cap companies.
 Market capitalization shows how much a company is worth as determined by the total market value of all outstanding shares.
 A company's market cap is calculated by multiplying the total number of outstanding shares that trade in the market with the current market value per share.

 Large Cap refers to the top 100 companies listed in the stock market based on market capitalization.